daijifeng001/MNC/README.md

 #### 3. Training of CFM for instance-aware semantic segmentation

-The code also includes an entry to tain a convolutional feature masking (CFM) model for instance aware semantic segmentation.
+The code also includes an entry to train a convolutional feature masking (CFM) model for instance aware semantic segmentation.

 ##### 3.1.
 Download pre-computed MCG proposals